Jenny Evans (journalist): Career

 In 2025, Evans published her memoir, Don't Let it Break You, Honey.
 The title of the memoir came from words that Maya Angelou said to Evans, after they met at the Hay Festival when Evans was a teenager.
 Evans’ memoir documents her search for justice after her sexual assault; and of the chain of events that followed, when her disclosures to the police ended up being printed in the tabloid newspapers.
 Evans worked as a researcher for the investigative journalist Nick Davies, whose work uncovered the depths of the phone hacking scandal.
+Evans' search for justice took many years.
+In 2014, she received a formal apology from the Metropolitan Police for their role in leaking information.
+The book was longlisted for the 2026 Women's Prize for Non-Fiction.